becarpenter/book6/utilities/utDoc.md

 It's best to run __makeBook__ afterwards.
 (Note that _RFC bibliography.md_ is ignored by __indexBook__, to avoid noise in the citation index.)

+### bakebook

+This program concatenates the whole book into a single "baked" markdown file (called _baked.md_).
+This isn't intended for users, but as an intermediate step on the way to a PDF version of book6.

+Its main job, apart from concatenating all relevant .md files, is to fix up internal references to match the way GitHub creates anchors for chapter and section titles in `## Title` format.
+The code is very ad hoc and has to special-case a few details.

+The title page is at _Title.md_ and is augmented during baking by adding a timestamp.

+Ome gotcha is that all graphics files (`.svg, .png, .jpg`) needed to be copied into the main directory.
+Another gotcha is that section names need to be unique book-wide.

+A current weakness is that where a page break is needed, this is signaled by a comment line: `<!-- page break -->`.